 You can eat them just as is or play around with rolling them in different toppings.
 I ended up going with my favorites- coconut and raw cacao powder but I think they’d also be really good with some chopped pistachios or toasted pecans.

-I’ve been carrying these around in my purse all week and they are the perfect pick me up for a mid-morning snack or a little something sweet after dinner.
+I always seem to be carrying these around in my purse and they are the perfect pick me up for a mid-morning snack or a little something sweet after dinner.

 Enjoy!
 And leave a comment below if you try them out!
 What are your favorite grab and go snacks?

 These soft and gooey salted caramel energy balls are the perfect snack to satisfy that sweet tooth!
 Packed with protein, fiber and healthy fats from almonds and cashews and naturally sweetened with dates and vanilla there ‘s not blood sugar spikes here!

 - 1 cup dates (soak in boiling if not super fresh/soft)